 A Participant shall submit additional Data Records in the Technical Offer Data in respect of each of its Battery Storage Units.
 These additional Data Records shall be submitted in accordance with the provisions of Appendix I “Offer Data” and shall be as follows:

-Battery Storage Efficiency (FBSEut), submitted as a single value for each Trading Day to apply to all Imbalance Settlement Periods, γ, within that Trading Day, t.
-The value of Battery Storage Efficiency shall in all cases be submitted as greater than 0% and less than or equal to 100% (with the specific value calculated as the relevant quantity of Generation divided by the relevant quantity of Demand);
+Storage Cycle Efficiency (FCEut), submitted as a single value for each Trading Day to apply to all Imbalance Settlement Periods, γ, within that Trading Day, t.
+The value of Storage Cycle Efficiency shall in all cases be submitted as greater than 0% and less than or equal to 100% (with the specific value calculated as the relevant quantity of Generation divided by the relevant quantity of Demand);

-Maximum Battery Storage Quantity (QBSMAXLut) expressed in terms of generation (MWh) for each Battery Storage Unit, u, within Trading Day, t;
+Maximum Storage Quantity (QMAXLut) expressed in terms of generation (MWh) for each Battery Storage Unit, u, within Trading Day, t; and

-Minimum Battery Storage Quantity (QBSMINLut) expressed in terms of generation (MWh) for each Battery Storage Unit, u, within Trading Day, t; and
+Minimum Storage Quantity (QMINLut) expressed in terms of generation (MWh) for each Battery Storage Unit, u, within Trading Day, t.

-Battery Storage Capacity expressed in terms of Output (MW) for each Battery Storage Unit, u, within Trading Day, t.

-For all Pumped Storage Units or Battery Storage Units which utilise the same reservoir or stored energy for any Imbalance Settlement Period, the relevant Participant shall ensure that the values of Maximum Storage Quantity or Maximum Battery Storage Quantity, as the case may be, for the associated Imbalance Settlement Period shall be equal.
+For all Pumped Storage Units or Battery Storage Units which utilise the same reservoir or stored energy for any Imbalance Settlement Period, the relevant Participant shall ensure that the values of Maximum Storage Quantity for the associated Imbalance Settlement Period shall be equal.

-For all Pumped Storage Units or Battery Storage Units which utilise the same reservoir or stored energy for any Imbalance Settlement Period, the relevant Participant shall ensure that the values of Minimum Storage Quantity or Minimum Battery Storage Quantity, as the case may be, for the associated Imbalance Settlement Period shall be equal.
+For all Pumped Storage Units or Battery Storage Units which utilise the same reservoir or stored energy for any Imbalance Settlement Period, the relevant Participant shall ensure that the values of Minimum Storage Quantity for the associated Imbalance Settlement Period shall be equal.

 In respect of Generation at an Autoproducer Site, all Data Records submitted as part of Technical Offer Data are deemed to apply to levels of Output which are net of Unit Load and independent of Demand at that site.